hnrzzle/image-gallery/app/LAB.md

 ## Day 1 Requirements

-1. Create Route sketches and consdier Responsive layout.
-Goal is to understand how the app will behave at each supported breakpoint for each supported route
+1. ~~Create Route sketches and consider Responsive layout.
+Goal is to understand how the app will behave at each supported breakpoint for each supported route~~
-1. Consider and decide on color schemes and font
+1. ~~Consider and decide on color schemes and font~~
-1. Using CSS Grid and React Router, implement routes and subroutes with static components and placeholder components for data-driven routes
+1. Using CSS Grid and React Router, implement routes and sub-routes with static components and placeholder components for data-driven routes
-1. Using `redux` in the app (plus `promise` and `thunk` middleware), and standard express/mongoose/mongodb backend, implement the components for the `/albums` and `/albums/new` routes.
+1. Using `redux` in the app (plus `promise` and `thunk` middleware), and standard express/mongoose/mongodb back-end, implement the components for the `/albums` and `/albums/new` routes.
 For these routes:
     1. Draw out decomposed UIs
     1. List out state (things that change over time)